DaInfLoop/slack-osu-bot/README.md

 ```

 ### Hardcoded values
-The callback URLs for production (+ development if `NGROK_DOMAIN` is not set) is hardcoded to `osu.rana.hackclub.app`, as this is where osu! bot V2 runs usually.
+The linking URL for production (+ development if `NGROK_DOMAIN` is not set) is hardcoded to `https://osu.rana.hackclub.app/link`, as this is where osu! bot V2 will run usually.
 You won't usually need to change this during development (except if you don't want to use ngrok).

-The URL can be found (and edited) in [`src/commands/osu-multiplayer.ts`](src/commands/osu-multiplayer.ts) and [`http.ts`](http.ts).
+The URL can be found (and edited) in [`src/commands/osu-multiplayer.ts`](src/commands/osu-multiplayer.ts).

-However, it is much easier to use ngrok during development to avoid having to change the URLs back afterwards.
+However, it is much easier to use ngrok during development to avoid having to change the URL back afterwards.

 ## License
 This repository is licensed under the MIT License.
 A copy of the license can be viewed at [LICENSE](/LICENSE).